jainanuj/temporalGraph/README.md

+For generating graphs with wu model and Xuan model from Koblenz networks:
+./XuantemporalGraph wu <filename>
+For the koblenz networks where first 2 lines have to be dropped.
+./XuantemporalGraph wu <filename> 2

+If only first line has to be dropped than the first command is good enough.

 This runs algorithms for finding different types of paths in the temporal graph.
 Graph is expressed in interval temporal format.
 The different algorithms supported right now: